draios/sysdig/userspace/sysdig/man/sysdig.md

 **-t** _timetype_, **--timetype**=_timetype_
   Change the way event time is displayed.
 Accepted values are **h** for human-readable string, **a** for absolute timestamp from epoch, **r** for relative time from the beginning of the capture, **d** for delta between event enter and exit, and **D** for delta from the previous event.

+**-u**, **--nouser**
+  Don't crate the user/group tables by querying the OS when sysdig starts.
+This also means that no user or group info will be written to the tracefile by the -w flag.
+The user/group tables are necessary to use filter fields like user.name or group.name.
+However, creating them can increase sysdig's startup time.
+Moreover, they contain information that could be privacy sensitive.

 **-v**, **--verbose**
   Verbose output.